Direct Preference Optimization for Adaptive Concept-based Explanations: User study details

 \subsubsection{Part 5: demographics and feedback}

 Lastly, participants are asked to share age group, gender, and prior birdwatching experience on a qualitative scale from no prior experience to professional birdwatcher.
-Participants are also encouraged to share feedback to help us improve future the study, which concludes the survey.
+Participants are also encouraged to share feedback to help us improve future studies, which concludes the survey.